cnsoft/cocos2d-kamcord-ios/README.md

 <img src="http://dl.dropbox.com/u/6122/Kamcord/youtube_video2.png"/>

-You can set the title, description, and tags (highlighted in the orange boxes) with the following API call:
+You can set the title, description, and tags (highlighted in the orange boxes) with the following properties:

-	-(void) setYouTubeUploadDefaultTitle:(NSString *)title
-	                  defaultDescription:(NSString *)description
-	                            keywords:(NSString *)keywords;
+	@property (nonatomic, retain) NSString * youtubeTitle;
+	@property (nonatomic, retain) NSString * youtubeDescription;
+	@property (nonatomic, retain) NSString * youtubeKeywords;

 A Facebook wall post looks like the following:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/facebook_share.png"/>

 The `Message` is the text the user will enter.
-You can set the title, caption, and description with the following API call:
+You can set the title, caption, and description with the following properties:

-	-(void) setFacebookShareTitle:(NSString *)title
-	                      caption:(NSString *)caption
-	                  description:(NSString *)description;
+	@property (nonatomic, retain) NSString * facebookTitle;
+	@property (nonatomic, retain) NSString * facebookCaption;
+	@property (nonatomic, retain) NSString * facebookDescription;

 When the user shares to Facebook, their video is first uploaded to YouTube.
 These strings will be used to pre-populate the corresponding fields on YouTube and Facebook.
 Needless to say, this is a great way to advertise your game by putting links to your website or your game's page on the Apple app store.

+### Developer API Key and Secret

+As we mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function:

+	-(void) setDeveloperKey:(NSString *)key
+         	developerSecret:(NSString *)secret;

+We will give you a key and secret per game you build.
+We'll give you as many key/secret pairs you need, just don't tell them to anyone else.

 ## Examples